-Wear clothing that is simple in such a way that lets you blend in with your background.
+Wear clothing that is simple in such a way that it lets you blend in with the background.

-Wedding photographers aren’t there to participate in the event, so shouldn’t try to dress like they are.
+Wedding photographers aren’t there to participate in the event, so the way they dress shouldn’t attract attention.

 This the most obvious tip included in this post, but you’re going to want to avoid any clothing that may inhibit or limit your ability to capture the perfect photographs.

 As mentioned in the previous point, don’t dress like you’re a guest.
-Similarly, don’t dress in a way that is so formal that it would limit your ability to move, or get the crazy angles that might end up being the best photo of the wedding.
+Similarly, don’t dress in a way so formal that your ability to move is limited.

 Wear comfortable shoes

-The result of this is that you often end up wearing your regular formal shoes that you usually wear for the rare event you attend.
+The result of this is that you often end up wearing the regular formal shoes that you would usually wear on the occasions you’re a guest.

-The problem is that those shoes are likely not comfortable and you’re likely not used to wearing them for prolonged periods of time.
+The problem is that those shoes are most likely not very comfortable and you’re probably not used to wearing them for prolonged periods of time.

-Smart casual shoes and sneakers are generally the best way to go (as long as they are also not in any way flashy or grab attention with their bright colors) because this would go against an earlier point that we’ve mentioned which is not to try and attract attention.
+Smart casual shoes and sneakers are generally the best way to go (as long as they are also not in any way flashy or grab attention with their bright colors) because this would go against an earlier point that we’ve mentioned which is not trying to attract attention.